WIStCart/BordnerCoastal/README.md

 ### Data updates
 Here are the general steps to updating the Bordner data in CARTO:
 1) We have received updates from FLEL in the past - the data has been prepared for integration completely, so no processing needed on our end except anything mentioned here.
 Save the data to: Z:\PROJECTS\Bordner_Coastal_Grant\ this is where past data has been prepped.
 Use the naming syntax XX_Bordner_Update_MMDDYY.
 Follow along with the Folder numbers within the direcotry here for example purposes: Z:\PROJECTS\Bordner_Coastal_Grant\01_App_Data_Updates\01_Bordner_Update_040519.
-2) Folder "01" export each of the 3 feature classes to .shp, titled:
+2) Folder "01" export each of the 3 feature classes to .shp, titled in a similar manner to this:
+- ```final_coastal_linesMMDDYY``` *The 040519 update to lines worked (size was not an issue)
+- ```final_coastal_pointsMMDDYY``` *The 040519 update to points worked (size was not an issue)
 - ```final_coastal_polygonsMMDDYY``` *The polygon layer will be too big for CARTO to handle.
-There are some other steps that need to be done to this layer as well.
-Perform these steps for polys:
+Thus, there are some other steps that need to be done to this layer as well.
+Proceed with step 3 for polys.
+3) Perform these steps for preparing polys:
-  a) The "area" field *WAS* need to but is no longer, no action needed on this item.
+- Note that the "area" field *WAS* need to but is no longer, no action needed on this item.
-  b) You can test the schema by simply uploading a small chunk of data to CARTO before proceeding to the next steps of chunking the big dataset up.
+- You can test the schema by simply uploading a small chunk of data to CARTO before proceeding to the next steps of chunking the big dataset up.
-  c) If #b above checks out then chunk the data into 100k segments (should be ok to use FID to query them), zip the file and load it to CARTO (use a good naming scheme.
+- If the poly data's schema checks out then chunk the data into 100k segments (should be ok to use FID to query them), zip the file and load it to CARTO (use a good naming scheme.
 When you have a batch in CARTO, use a query like this one to merge it into an existing table (this SQL will write the new features into the "final_coastal_polygons_040819_0_100k" table).
 Your first upload could be 300k in size, but after that I have only had success merging 100k at a time:

   ```INSERT INTO final_coastal_polygons_040819_0_100k (the_geom, the_geom_webmercator, cov1, mindiam1, maxdiam1, den1, pctcov1, cov2, mindiam2, maxdiam2, den2, pctcov2, cov3, mindiam3, maxdiam3, den3, pctcov3, cov4, mindiam4, maxdiam4, den4, pctcov4, extradigit, judgementc, judgemen_1, notes, judgemen_2, judgemen_3, ha, cov5, mindiam5, maxdiam5, den5, pctcov5, shape_leng, shape_area, area)```